Family Freedom Project Priority Bills

 CPS Evidence Bill

 This bill (SB 1971 by Senator Middleton and HB 3758 by Representative Schatzline) addresses significant deficiencies in the quality of evidence CPS currently uses to prosecute families, evidence that would never be allowed in almost any other type of lawsuit.
 In a nutshell, this bill would require that CPS comply with the rules of evidence that are already used in criminal cases.
 FFP is working with various coalition partners to support this bill.
+Learn more about this bill.

 - SB 1971 has been introduced and referred to the Senate Jurisprudence Committee.